 Published: Wednesday, August 17, 2011, 6:45 PM Updated: Wednesday, August 17, 2011, 9:12 PM

-Leslie Kwoh/The Star-Ledger
+By Leslie Kwoh/The Star-Ledger The Star-Ledger

 Thousands of Verizon union workers could lose their benefits on Aug.
 31 if both sides cannot agree on a new contract, the company said today.